 An internal anonymous survey has shown that over 80% of the children participating in the Junior Ranger-program come from disadvantaged families.

 The Junior Ranger-program is very popular with children and young people.
 The program started in April 2017 with 36 children.
-There are now 126 participants from 9
+There are now 150 participants from 10 local schools.

 In the medium term, the aim is to integrate more schools from Maun into the program and thus make participation possible for more children.
 The Knyphausen Foundation regularly finances "Train the Trainer Courses" to strengthen the local project managers of the partner organisation in their work with children.